 1 Add cheez sauce to remaining compartments in cast-iron skillet and add diced avocado on top.

-1 Bake dips at 350°F. for 15–20 minutes, until hot and bubbly.
+TO MAKE: Bake cast-iron pan, including sectioned dips, at 350F for 15–20 minutes, until hot and bubbly.
 Garnish with cilantro and dollops of salsa on the avocado queso, and fresh parsley on the spinach artichoke dip.
 Serve with slices of toasted baguette or tortilla chips.

 Wicked Baked S’mores Oatmeal